Imagine two days totally immersed in photography with no interruptions.

 - Pen or pencil

-The workshop begins on Sat. night at 5 PM and continues on Sunday morning at sunrise.
-The workshop ends at 4 PM.
-Breaks are given for breakfast and lunch.
-The total workshop time is approximately 10 hours.
+The workshop begins at 5 PM on Sunday, July 24 and ends at noon on Tuesday, July 26.
+Breaks are given for breakfast, lunch, and dinner.
+The total workshop time is approximately 16 hours.

 Where : Amicalola State Park and Lodge in Dawsonville, Ga.
-I recommend that you stay over-night at the lodge or a nearby hotel, because the workshop continues on Sunday morning at 7 AM.
-For lodging information and to make reservations here .
+I recommend that you stay overnight at the lodge or a nearby hotel because the workshop starts every day at 7:30 AM.
+I have a small block of rooms reserved so register early!
+The fall is a very busy time at the lodge.

 |Learn about our photography private lessons|